karrot-dev/35c3-foodsaving-talk/index.md

 In one sentence: think of it as a combination of a collaborative calender and a messaging system.

-Now let's look a bit deeper what we do on Karrot.
+Now let's look a bit deeper what we can do on Karrot.

 ---
 background-color: black